CoolPluginsTeam/automatic-translations-for-polylang/readme.txt

 > **Important Notice:** This plugin serves as an AI translation extension for the official **[Polylang](https://wordpress.org/plugins/polylang/)** plugin.

-> **Important Notice:** This plugin provides AI translation functionality only for Gutenberg blocks.

 > **Disclaimer:** This plugin is not developed by or affiliated with the **[Polylang developers](https://wordpress.org/plugins/polylang/)**.
 It is a third-party addon that offers automatic translation functionality, enabling you to quickly translate your posts while maintaining the same styles in other languages.

 == Custom Blocks Support ==
 To make your custom blocks translation-ready, follow these steps: